 With increased use of grills and outdoor cooking appliances, it’s essential to ensure your smoke and carbon monoxide detectors are functioning properly.

-As the leaves change color, it’s time to prepare your home for the colder months ahead.
-Fall maintenance focuses on insulation, heating, and preventing potential winter issues.
+As the leaves begin to fall, it’s time to prepare your home for the colder months ahead.
+Fall maintenance focuses on insulation, heating, and preventing potential winter damage.

-Falling leaves can clog your gutters, leading to water damage.
-Clean them out and ensure downspouts direct water away from your home’s foundation.
+Falling leaves can clog your gutters, leading to water damage and ice dams in the winter.
+Clean them out and ensure water flows away from your home.

 Schedule a professional inspection of your furnace or heating system.
 Replace filters and test your thermostat to ensure everything is working efficiently.